brandur/sorg/content/nanoglyphs-drafts/025-logs.md

 ---

+## The production starter kit (#production-starter-kit)

 My job's to help run and develop the middle platform tier.
 It's a mature codebase that runs a production service, but everything exists on a continuum, and after leaving a company where over the years we wrote code to handle every conceivable edge (and that poor code showed it, with hundreds of thousands of if/else conditionals and complications to handle countless special cases), it feels young.

 Certainly there was plenty to do in my first couple weeks, with most of my work put toward getting us up and running with a basic service toolkit, taking the platform from a running program to an _observable_ running program that's conducive to debugging production and tells us about problems when they happen.
-A few features that I installed:
+A few features installed so far:

 * **Sentry reporting:** Rewiring endpoints to pass errors back to a central location where they can be contextualized and reported to Sentry, including a feature I've wanted for years: a clickable Sentry link generated right in the log line that takes you right to the error's UI.
 (A decade later and millions of dollars spent on Observability at `$lastJob`, you still can't easily get from a log line to a backtrace.)